prasadkush/Segnet/README.md

 run python main.py

+## Features of model in modelv2.py

+1. VGG-16 type encoder.
+2. Transfer of max-pooling indices to decoder for unpooling.
+3. Skip connections between certain layers in decoder.
+4. Use of PRelu as activation.

 ## Results on Kitti test dataset
 The model in modelv2.py was trained on kitti semantic segmentation dataset obtained from [kitti website](https://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015), consisting of 200 training images.
 The training was done for 46 epochs.
 The model consisted of skip connections between certain different scale feature maps in the decoder, besides a basic Segnet architecture.